kingmajor2k19/alx-low_level_programming/0x1A-hash_tables/README.md

-This task examplifies hash tables
+This task examplifies hash tables in all.